 - Research Experience for Undergraduates (REU): UNC-Institute for Marine Sciences is currently accepting applications.
 For more information and to apply go to: http://www.unc.edu/ims/reu/index.html.

-- Summer Undergraduate Research Fellowship (SURF) opportunities through the UNC Office of Undergraduate Research.
+- Summer Undergraduate Research Fellowship (SURF) opportunities through the UNC Office for Undergraduate Research.
 Follow the link to read more about application requirements and upcoming deadlines.